-If Nast held a prejudice against the Irish, the threat of violence and the riot that resulted on this occasion, only served to affirm for him the Irish’s natural inclination for savagery.
-For Nast, the incident cemented his belief that an unhealthy alliance existed between Irish Catholics and Tweed.
+If Nast held a prejudice against the Irish, the threat of violence and the riot that resulted on this occasion only served to affirm for him the Irish’s natural inclination for savagery.
+For Nast, the incident cemented his inclination that an unhealthy alliance existed between Irish Catholics and the Democratic city boss, William M. Tweed.
 Nast’s conviction that Tweed’s overextended influence in governance, as evidenced by Tweed’s initial objection to the Protestant parade, inflamed trouble.

-Nast and his publishers at Harper’s Weekly believed everyone had a right to an cultural celebration.
-Hoffman eventually bowed to the logic, a defeat for the city boss and Irish Democrats.
+Nast and his publishers at Harper’s Weekly believed everyone had a right to a cultural celebration.
+Hoffman eventually bowed to the logic, a defeat for Tweed and and his Irish Democrats.
 Siding against Tweed’s interest was one of the first cracks to appear in Tweed’s political omnipresence in the city.
-The threat of riot, mayhem and possible death did not deter Protestant Americans from their will to exercise their right to assemble.
+The resulting threat of riot, mayhem and possible death did not deter Protestant Americans from their mission to exercise their right to assemble in public.
 They did not capitulate under Catholic pressure.
-The results were predictable and as promised, violence ensued.
+The results were predictable, and as promised, violence ensued.
 Inside the issue, Nast provides an expansive interpretation of the Orangemen’s riots with the double-page cartoon, “Something That Will Not Blow Over.”

-But on the cover, a strong Columbia, dressed in pure white, is on the scene of the riots.
+But on the cover, a strong Columbia, dressed in pure white, is in the thick of it —present on the scene of the riots.
 She directly intercepts a large, burly, hirsute, bestial Irish rioter.
-Caught off balance by her single-handed, effortless a grip to his throat, he lets go of one long club but continues to hold a dagger in the other, though it is pointed down and not aimed in her direction.
+Caught off balance by her single-handed, effortless a grip to his throat, he lets go of one long club, but continues to hold a dagger in the other, though it is pointed down and not aimed in her direction.
 He grimaces under her tight clutch, exposing missing teeth.
 Columbia’s thumb on his jugular looks very much like a horses hoof.
-Of equal height, the two adversaries share the same space, but Columbia’s bare feet grounds her, confidently, to her native soil.
-His clothes are patched and tattered.
+Of equal height, the two adversaries share the same space, but Columbia’s bare feet grounds her, confident on her native soil.
+The Irishman’s clothes are patched and tattered.
 A loose suspender dangles, giving the Irishman a tail that reaffirms his bestiality.
 (The Chinese queue was often suggestive of a tail).